JonHollis/hello-world/README.md

 This follows your standard "Hello World" tutorial.

-I have decent PHP knowledge
-Worked and built templates for:
+I have decent PHP knowledge.
+I have worked and built templates and full websites using:

 WordPress

 Joomla

 Kentico

 Bespoke CMS's

 I've nearly 20 years experience developing and working with CMS systems from my first job.
 Writing table-less HTML, in a text editor, from day 1.